suzuki-shunsuke/ghaperf/README.md

 # ghaperf

-ghaperf is a CLI to analyze the performance of GitHub Actions using GitHub API and raw job logs
+ghaperf is a CLI to analyze the performance of GitHub Actions using GitHub API and raw job logs.

 ```sh
 ghaperf --repo szksh-lab-2/test-github-action --job-id 53656655343 --threshold 1s